taurinrobinson-wq/saoriverse-console/WORK_IN_PROGRESS/RESPONSE_ADAPTER_PROGRESS.md

 All current workspace changes (adapter, composer edits, and this progress file) are about to be committed to branch `main`.

-If you need any clarifications when you return, open this file and the modified modules first — they contain the most relevant context.
+If you need any clarifications when you return, open this file and the modified modules first, they contain the most relevant context.